bobbymckinney/hot_press_monitor/README.md

-# seebeck_measurement
+# hot_press_monitor

-This project is for the measurement of the seebeck coefficient of thermoelectric materials.
+This project is for monitoring the system status during hot-pressing of thermoelectric samples.